Snap up your Early Bird discount, now until January 25, 2019.

 Location: Neon Works, 967 Grace Ave, Oakland, CA

 Jim Rizzo of Neon Works in Oakland has been rescuing and restoring Bay Area neon signs for decades and he only opens his shop for tours once in a blue moon.
 This is your chance to see his vintage neon collection and experience how neon, glass, and fire combine to make glowing art.
 Jim is a master sign-maker and he's letting us into his 17,000-square-foot workshop to explore the art and craft of neon signs.
 You'll learn about the anatomy of neon signs, how they are made, and how they've changed over time.
 Local neon historians Al Barna and Randall Ann Homan will give a brief talk about the history of neon signs and the growing movement to save them.
 Space is limited, the 2pm tour sold out in a flash.
 We have added a 3:30 pm tour, don't miss out!

-The Neon Speaks Festival and Symposium is presented by San Francisco Neon/Historic Neon Network are fiscally sponsored by the Tenderloin Museum of San Francisco.
+The San Francisco Neon/Historic Sign Network produces neon walking tours, events, talks, exhibitions, and the Neon Speaks Festival and Symposium, fiscally sponsored by the Tenderloin Museum of San Francisco.
 The San Francisco Heritage generously provided a grant from the Alice Ross Carey Preservation Fund.
 A matching grant was generously provided by the National Trust for Historic Preservation.

 San Francisco Neon: